 This initiative aims to strengthen the climate change adaptation capacities of households and communities in rural Timor- Leste, addressing the critical intersections between gender, disability, and climate change.

-Over the next five years, Oxfam and its partners will work to enhance gender-equitable planning, decision-making, and adaptation actions at all levels, household, community, and municipal.
+Over the next twelve months, Oxfam and its partners will work to enhance gender-equitable planning, decision-making, and adaptation actions at all levels, household, community, and municipal.
 By leveraging expertise in disaster risk reduction, women’s economic empowerment, and action learning, the project will develop and implement equitable climate resilience approaches tailored to the Timor-Leste context.
-This initiative will also build the capacity of partner organizations to effectively support gender-responsive climate adaptation efforts.
+This initiative will also build the capacity of partner organisations to effectively support gender-responsive climate adaptation efforts.

-Our climate change adaptation project, HAMRIIK, has made a promising start.
+Our climate change adaptation project, HAMRIIK, is off to a promising start.
 In the first six months, Oxfam and its partners have launched several key initiatives:

 Community Engagement